 Rectification – You may ask us to correct any information that we hold that is inaccurate or incomplete.

 Erasure – You may ask us to delete or cease processing data in certain situations.
 Please note that we will have regulatory obligations to retain information for certain time periods and we will retain such information as we believe is necessary to fulfil these obligations.

 Restrict processing – You may ask us to cease processing information.
 This means that we will be able to retain it but no longer act upon it.
 In the event that you no longer need our services and terminate them we will automatically cease processing information.

 Portability – You may have the right to have your data transferred to another service provider in an appropriate electronic format.
 Please note that we will have regulatory obligations to retain copies of the information as outlined previously.

 Objection – You may have the right to object to us processing information or using it for marketing purposes.

 This is a brief summary of your rights and there may be restrictions on some of them.
 If you wish to explore any of these rights at any time please contact us and we will be pleased to assist you.

 The majority of your information is processed in the UK and European Economic Area (EEA).
 However, as part of the services offered to you, some of your information may be transferred to countries outside the EEA.

-Where your information is being processed outside of the EEA we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Privacy Notice.
+Where your information is being processed outside of the EEA we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.
 We will put in place legal agreements with our third party suppliers and do regular checks to ensure they meet these obligations.